daniriian/MemoryGame/README.md

 # Memory Game Project

 This project is designed to work on all modern devices (smartphones, tablets, laptops, etc).

-## Instructions
+## How to play

-Match all cards using the smallest number of moves.
-You can check your time using the timer above the game.
+#### In each turn:

+* The player flips one card over to reveal its underlying symbol.
+* The player then turns over a second card, trying to find the corresponding card with the same symbol.
+* If the cards match, both cards stay flipped over.
+* If the cards do not match, both cards are flipped face down.
+* The game ends once all cards have been correctly matched.
-During the game you can press the Refresh button to clear the board, shuffle the cards and start again.
+* During the game you can press the Refresh button to clear the board, shuffle the cards and start again.

-When the game is over, click on Play Again button to start a new game.